 There are no requirements except that you must use email, phone, and video conferencing at lease once.
 You have the entire month to negotiate and may communicate as many times with your partner as you wish.
 On average this past semester, students communicated with their partner 7.7 times.

 Do I have to draft up the agreement at the end of the exercise?

 No. You must simply reach an agreement with your partner by March 31st and then fill out a post-negotiation questionnaire that we will send you.

 Must I be enrolled in an ADR class to participate?

 No, you do not need to be enrolled in a class.
 Any student may elect to participate and there is also no pre-requisite that you have any previous negotiation training.
 This is designed to be a fairly straightforward exercise that any student, regardless of training, can participate in.
-If you are not enrolled in an ADR class and you would like to sign up, all you need to do is fill out the application.

 Does there need to be a faculty contact/advisor at my school in order for me to participate?

 Ideally, yes.
 We strongly encourage all participants to debrief with an ADR/Negotiation professor following the exercise.
 If there is no one at your school willing and/or able to do so, please let us know and we will try to pair you with one.

 What happens if my partner and I do not reach an agreement?